RaphaelItotia/Simple_Library_Management_System/README.md

 WHERE Author = 'Ngugi wa Thiongo';
 ```

-  3. List of Users Who Have Borrowed a Book:
+   (iii)  List of Users Who Have Borrowed a Book:

 ```sql
 SELECT Users.FullName, Books.Title